yum-food/TaSTT/README.md

 There are existing tools which help here, but they are all imperfect for one reason or another:

-1. RabidCrab's STT costs money and relies on cloud-based translation.
+1. RabidCrab's STT costs money and relies on cloud-based transcription.
 I have struggled with latency, quality, and reliability issues.
 It's also closed-source.
 2. The in-game text box is only visible to your friends list, making it